Ambient-Stable Polymeric Nitrogen Achieved through Multi-Stage Computational Design

-• The four-decade quest for synthesizing ambient-stable polymeric nitrogen - a promising high-energy-density material - remains an unsolved challenge in materials science.
-We develop a multi-stage computational strategy employing DFTB-based rapid screening combined with DFT refinement and global structure searching, effectively bridging computational efficiency with quantum accuracy.
-This integrated approach identifies four novel polymeric nitrogen phases (Fddd, P3221, I-4m2, and P6522) thermodynamically stable at ambient pressure.
-Remarkably, the helical P6522 configuration demonstrates exceptional thermal resilience up to 1500 K, representing a predicted polymeric nitrogen structure maintaining stability under both atmospheric pressure and high-temperature extremes.
-Our methodology establishes a paradigm-shifting framework for accelerated discovery of metastable energetic materials, resolving critical bottlenecks in theoretical predictions while providing experimentally actionable targets for polymeric nitrogen synthesis.
+• The four-decade quest for synthesizing ambient-stable polymeric nitrogen, a promising high-energy-density material, remains an unsolved challenge in materials science.
+We develop a multi-stage computational strategy employing density functional tight-binding-based rapid screening combined with density functional theory refinement and global structure searching, effectively bridging computational efficiency with quantum accuracy.
+This integrated approach identifies four novel polymeric nitrogen phases (Fddd, P3221, I\bar4m2, and P6522) that are thermodynamically stable at ambient pressure.
+Remarkably, the helical P6522 configuration demonstrates exceptional thermal resilience up to 1500 K, representing a predicted polymeric nitrogen structure that maintains stability under both atmospheric pressure and high-temperature extremes.
+Our methodology establishes a paradigm-shifting framework for the accelerated discovery of metastable energetic materials, resolving critical bottlenecks in theoretical predictions while providing experimentally actionable targets for polymeric nitrogen synthesis.

 • Article Text